alexhsamuel/apsis/docs/jobs.rst

 ----------

 A job may be parametrized, to customize the behaviors of its runs.
-Each run of a job will provide an argument for each parameter.
-Arguments are always strings, though the job may interpret parameters specially.
+Each run of a job provides an **argument** for each parameter.
+Arguments are always strings, though the job may interpret parameters as other types.

+For example, a "report" job might have a "date" param, specifying the date for which to generate the report.
+Each run of this job then provides a "date" arg.
+For example, a run might be `report(date=2020-11-09)`.

-The `params` key takes a list of parameter names.
+The `params` key in the job config takes a list of parameter names.
 For example,

 .. code:: yaml